mc811mc/mc811mc/README.md

 ## Tech 📚

 I enjoy contributing to open source projects and leading projects I do with friends and classmates.
-I am currently working on a **Cryptocurrency Trading Bot**.
+I am currently working on a **Cryptocurrency Trading Bot** mainly using **Python**.
+I am a heavy **Slack** and **Notion** user to make dedicated workspaces per project and document all my projects.

 ## Hobbies 🏃